Lesson 12 in the Basic Accounting series

 - Health Insurance

-In this section of small business accounting payroll , we will use a fictitious company to provide examples of journal entries to record gross wages, payroll withholding, and related payroll costs.
+In this section of small business accounting payroll, we will use a fictitious company to provide examples of journal entries to record gross wages, payroll withholding, and related payroll costs of a payroll transaction.

-These journal entries can be used in a manual accounting system and also in a computerized accounting system such as QuickBooks.
-(For QuickBooks, simply click on "Company" then go to "Make General Journal Entries" and enter your payroll accounting journal entries.)
+Payroll transactions are posted to the general ledger and can be used in a manual accounting system and also in accounting software such as QuickBooks.
+(For QuickBooks, simply click on “Company” then go to “Make General Journal Entries” and enter your payroll entry.)

 ABC Company has one employee, Mary Smith, that is paid weekly.
-The examples below are a typical weekly payroll journal entry which includes her gross wage, payroll withholding, and ABC Company’s cost.
+The payroll process examples below are a weekly payroll journal entry, which includes her gross wages, payroll withholding, and ABC Company’s cost.

 Federal Income Tax Payable